orgo community Get a demo

 Orgo's Analytics

-• We use Plausible Analytics, which is privacy-focused and does not track personal data
+• Within the Orgo application we use Plausible Analytics, which is privacy-focused, uses no cookies and does not track personal data

 10.8 Social Media Integrations